-The Attitude of the Offender towards their Conduct
+The attitude of the person towards their behaviour

-The offender’s willingness to accept their wrongdoing is an important factor.
-Also of relevance is whether the offender is remorseful and contrite for their behaviour.
+A person’s willingness to accept their wrongdoing is very relevant at sentencing.
+This also includes whether the person is remorseful and apologetic for their behaviour.

-Good character can be demonstrated by community involvement, and general compliance with the law.
-It can also be evidenced by character referees.
+Good character can be demonstrated by a persons involvement in the community.
+It can also be evidenced through character references.

 What should I prepare for my sentence?

-Character references can be written by friends, family members or work colleagues and they can help express to the court that the offender’s actions were out of character.
-They can also assist in corroborating the offender’s attitude towards their offence and the other subjective factors in their case.
+Character references can be written by friends, family members or work colleagues.
+Character references can help express to the court that the person’s actions were out of character.
+They can also corroborate the person’s attitude towards their offence and their personal circumstances.

 Write a Letter of Apology

-A letter of apology can help express the offender’s genuine remorse, shame, embarrassment and acceptance.
-It is also an effective way of detailing the offender’s subjective circumstances, including the impact that a criminal conviction for an offence of intimidation might have on them.
+An apology letter is a very important document to prepare.
+It can help the person express remorse, shame and regret.
+It is also a good way for the person explain the events surrounding the offence and other important personal circumstances, including the impact that a criminal conviction for intimidation might have on them.

 Enter a plea of guilty at the earliest opportunity

-Entering a plea of guilty at the earliest opportunity shows that the offender is willing to accept responsibility for their actions and it requires the court to give the offender the maximum available discount of 25% on sentence.
+Entering a plea of guilty as soon as possible shows that the person is willing to accept responsibility for their actions.
+It also requires the court to give the person a discount of 25% on sentence.

 Take part in rehabilitation